DaniaRepublic/zig-raylib-ecs/README.md

-Tasks:
+TODOs:
   - [x] create node trees (child, parent relationships for nodes)
     - used ecs library to organize entities
   - [x] make objects pickable
     - implemented for guns
   - [ ] create collision system.
 Options:
     1. mark collided entities, then process them in a separate system.
     2. create a new collider entity for each collision that stores both entities, then process the collision in a separate system.
+    3. test collision system.
   - [ ] introduce some record keeping / inventory

 Gun mechanics: